dankraus/padawan360/README.md

 ## Donations

 Instead of offering to buy me a beer at the next convention, please consider making a donation to [Make-a-Wish](https://wish.org/), your local foodbank, or other local charity that helps kids in need.
 Drop me a note saying you did and I'll be grateful.
-We spend quite a bit of money on this hobby and even if you plan on doing some charitable events with your droid in the future, please send a few dollars and put it to an immediate good.
+We spend quite a bit of money on this hobby and even if you plan on doing some charitable events with your droid in the future, please set aside a few dollars and send a few dollars and put it to an immediate good. if you're embarking on a project like this, you have a few bucks to spare.

 The R2/Droid Builders have a long history of raising money for groups like [Make-A-Wish](https://wish.org/).